Erin’s Recipe Rundown

 I love cooking up a big pot of homemade spaghetti sauce for dinner.
 It’s hearty, flavorful and always a hit with kids and adults alike.

-Like these gluten-free rice krispies treats, this spaghetti sauce is a recipe is one of the first things I learned to cook.
+This spaghetti sauce recipe is one of the first things I learned to cook.
 I’ve been making it for as long as I can remember!
-It’s really simple and the flavors are fantastic.

 Ingredients You’ll Need